flipcoder/singlefile/README.md

 # singlefile

-This project is working, but it is unfinished.
+This project is somewhat working, but it is unfinished.

 This script allows you to create single-file web apps, where you create and run your app with client, server, and template code embedded in just one file.
 This is great for small